yobad/AppDevIII2024/assignments/Assignment1.md

    <img src="../images/assignments_images/assignment1_imgs/as1_navigation.png" Height=400 class="inline-img"/>

-3. In the Inbox view, you should include an `SearchBar` and a search button within the `NavBar`, this will serve as a search bar to filter out emails:
+3. In the Inbox view, you should include an `SearchBar` within the `NavBar`, this will serve as a search bar to filter out emails:

    > Hint: Use `Shell.TitleView` to include your search bar